2024-2025 Executive Team

 The Minnesota Coalition for Family Home Visiting elects Executive Committee members to serve two-year terms.
-The Executive Committee meets on the fourth Wednesday of every month.
+The Executive Committee meets on the first Wednesday of every month.

 Paula Frisk (she/her), St. David's Center for Child & Family Development